ay5710/MLOps/README.md

 ### To do
 - Add a function to remove movies
-- Implement external S3 access for Docker
-- Autocleaning of S3 directory => keep lonly the 5 last files for each table
+- Autocleaning of S3 directory => keep lonly the 5 last files for each table => lacks permissions?
 - Implement consistency checks for the results of scrapping and API calls
 - Offer the possibility to add new movies from the dashboard, preferably without too many reviews to reduce processing times
 - *Optionnal:* use [enlighten](https://python-enlighten.readthedocs.io/en/stable/index.html) for progress bars